dnsos/deinns/_pages/climate_scenarios.md

 ![Climate Scenarios Viewer: Animation]({{site.baseurl}}/img/vks_animation.gif)

 The bars' width corresponds to a value to be achieved (the goal) and its height to the difference between this goals' value and the value of the selected scenario.
-If the bar matches the horizontal green line, the both values are equal.
+If the bar matches the horizontal green line both values are equal.
 The bars are colour-encoded: grey colours indicate that a goal is missed, green colour indicates that a goal is not only reached, but exceeded.

 Hovering a bar displays a tooltip with detailed information about the variable, the goal, the scenario and the deviation of the two values.